 The first step is to stay calm.
 Remaining calm helps you gather essential information and act quickly without confusion.
 Cats are sensitive, so staying composed will help them feel less stressed.

-You’ll also need to call your veterinarian immediately.
+You’ll also need to call our vets immediately.
 This is so you’ll have a guide on what to do when your cat has eaten grapes.
 Our vets and other vets near you will help you proceed with home care or treatment at the clinic.

-If your cat has eaten more than one piece of grape, then it’s really important to bring your best friend to the clinic.
+If your cat has eaten more than one piece of a grape, then it’s very important to bring your best friend to the clinic.
 Make sure you don’t do any home remedies to be sure things don’t get worse.

 What Our Vets Do When Cats Eat Grapes